Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Très Francais, this gem of an island is like a little slice of France, but in the tropics.

-No need to do an organized tour here!
+There’s no need to do an organized tour here!

 Rent a moped or ATV-style buggy the locals favor, or use your feet.
 The fun is in discovering this island for yourself.